 Airbnb sent me information about the tour after I’ve booked an apartment in Paris:

-SleepOUT always include some interesting facts about their destinations:
+SleepOUT always includes some interesting facts about their destinations:

 View from the tent in Kashmir if you travel with Himalayan Adventures:

-What you imagine yourself in the yacht?
+Did you imagine yourself on the yacht?
 Great pictures and description from Lomond Yacht:

-That’s great email from Lonely Planet that you can’t not to click (here’s link to the blog post ‘Worst Travel Advice’)
+That’s a great email from Lonely Planet that you can’t stop yourself from clicking on it (here’s the link to the blog post ‘Worst Travel Advice’)

-Our customer that organises trips to India wrote a newsletter about Omelette Man of Jodhpur.
+Our customer that organizes trips to India wrote a newsletter about Omelette Man of Jodhpur.
 The guy claims to go through several thousand eggs a day and has been doing his thing for over 30 years.
-Story is a creative way to connect to your readers.
-I shared the email to all my colleagues and retold the story to bunch of my friends.
+A story is a creative way to connect with your readers.
+I shared the email with all my colleagues and retold the story to a bunch of my friends.

 Add a P. S. – using a P. S. has been a staple of top print copywriting techniques for decades.
 Adding a P. S. is a proven way to get more clicks on your email marketing campaigns.
 Make it relevant, mindful and always include a call to action link.

-What results could you expect?
-According to Silverpop’s report, average open rate for travel industry is 15% open rate and average click-trough rate is 2.2%.
+What results could you expect from sending a single newsletter?
+The average open rate for the travel industry is 31% open rate and the average click-through rate is 5%.
 Are you doing better?
 Congratulations and keep going on!